Jesús Álvarez (footballer, born 1981)

-Jesús Martín Álvarez Hurtado (born 26 August 1981) is a retired Peruvian footballer who played in the centre back position.
+Jesús Martín Álvarez Hurtado (born 26 August 1981) is a Peruvian football manager and former player.
+He played as a centre-back.

 Club career

 Álvarez made his debut in the Torneo Descentralizado in the 2005 Descentralizado season with local club Coronel Bolognesi FC.
-He scored his first goal in the Descentralizado the following season with Bolognesi in Round 1 of the 2006 season in his club's 1–3 away win over Alianza Atlético, with Álvarez scoring the winning goal in the 9th minute.
+He scored his first goal in the Descentralizado the following season with Bolognesi in Round 1 of the 2006 season in his club's 3–1 away win over Alianza Atlético, with Álvarez scoring the winning goal in the 9th minute.

-In January 2007 Álvarez joined Peruvian giants Sporting Cristal.
+In January 2007 Álvarez joined Peruvian club Sporting Cristal.
 He made his Descentralizado league debut for Cristal on 14 February 2007 in Round 3 (Apertura) away to Sport Boys.
-Manager Jorge Sampaoli put him in the match for Carlos Lobaton in the 46th minute to secure the 0–1 win for Cristal.
+Manager Jorge Sampaoli put him in the match for Carlos Lobaton in the 46th minute to secure the 1–0 win for Cristal.

+Álvarez retired in March 2017, a day after making his debut for Sport Boys, in match against Brazilian club Chapecoense.

 International career

-On 17 May 2012 it was announced that Álvarez was included in Sergio Markarian's squad list for the upcoming friendly match against Nigeria.
+On 17 May 2012, it was announced that Álvarez was included in Sergio Markarián's squad list for the Peru national team's upcoming friendly match against Nigeria.

 Coaching career

-In June 2018, he was appointed as manager of Sport Loreto.
+In June 2018, Álvarez was appointed as manager of Sport Loreto.
 He left the club on 24 September 2018.
 On 3 November 2018, he was then appointed as manager of Sport Boys.
 He was fired on 10 March 2019.